Deltares/hydromt_delft3dfm/docs/user_guide/dflowfm_build.rst

 every option from each :ref:`model method <model_methods>` can be changed by the user in its corresponding section.

-Note that the order in which the components are listed in the yml/ini file is important:
+Note that the order in which the components are listed in the yml file is important:

 - When setting up a 1D model, one of the `setup_rivers`, `setup_channels` and `setup_pipes` should always be run first to determine the model topology.